tsinghua-fib-lab/GenNet_Bench/README.md

 ./comm -config /path/to/config/config.yml -job job0 -listen localhost:51402
 ```

-Make sure to replace /path/to/config/ with the actual path to the configuration file(https://github.com/tsinghua-fib-lab/GenNet_Bench/releases/download/v1.0.0/config.yml).
+Make sure to replace /path/to/config/ with the actual path to the configuration file.

 Note: The command assumes that the GenNet executable file is located in the current directory.
 If it's in a different directory, you' ll need to provide the correct path to the executable file.